 Hearing the concerto in historical perspective, it’s not hard to understand the difficulty the contemporary audience of the mid 19th century had with this piece.
 Unlike virtuosic piano concertos of the day, this piece’s piano role, although tremendously difficult, is not immediately apparent to the average listener and serves the music more than the technical abilities of the soloist.
 The first and final movement is in symphonic proportions, with the piano taking sometimes an accompanying role.
 The slow movement, one of Brahms’ more inspiring creations, is long, stilled and atmospheric.
 The finale is an energetic Rondo, which includes dancing elements and finishing off with a more optimistic mood.

 There are several legendary performances of Brahms’ two extremely difficult piano concertos, from the early Backhaus recordings, through Gillels, Fleisher, Serkin and many more.
 The digital age saw fantastic performances by Kovacevich, Brendel and Ax.
 But you can never go wrong with this superb live recording of the 2 Concertos by Nelson Freire, with the Gewandhausorchester (who gave several Brahms premiere performances) under Riccardo Chailly.
-The First Piano Concerto is receiving one of its best performances on record, and the second concerto included in the album is no less successful.
+The First Piano Concerto receives one of its best performances on record, and the second concerto included in the album is no less successful.
 Great life-like recording quality as well.

 Double Concerto.
 Op.
 102